Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Background

 A robot which acts depending on the maximization of \gls{PI} only compares its sensors channels on an information theoretic level, without the need of pre-defining any meaning to the sensors.
-The quantity, therefore, falls in the characterization of \gls{IM} presented by \cite{OudeyerKaplan-08} (see:~\autoref{sec:IM}) and it is a candidate measure to enable intrinsically motivated autonomy in a robot.
+The quantity, therefore, falls in the characterization of \gls{IM} presented by \citet{OudeyerKaplan-08} (see~\autoref{sec:IM}) and it is a candidate measure to enable intrinsically motivated autonomy in a robot.

-\cite{DerGuettlerEtAl-08,AyBertschingerEtAl-08,AyBernigauEtAl-12} presented derivation rules for \gls{PI}, which allows for computing the model directly for linear systems with stationary dynamics.
-The next subsections presents an extension of their work by \cite{MartiusDerEtAl-13} for the use in nonlinear and nonstationary systems -- such as physical robotic systems.
-The main idea is that instead of computing the full system dynamics, only the system's time-local dynamics are considered to compute the PI values.
-This quantity is called time-local predictive information (TiPI) and is the one used in this work.
-Subsection~\ref{sec:TiPI-overview} provides an overview of TiPI and introduces the measure.
-This is followed by a section presenting the derivation of the explicit update rules used for our studies (\ref{sec:TiPI-derivation}).
-The deviations are kept short to provide the basic concepts of the quantity and introduce the underlying main approximations and assumptions.
-Subsection~\ref{sec:TiPI-considerations} discusses these approximations and assumptions with respect to applying TiPI in an HRI scenario.
-Subsection~\ref{sec:TiPI-summary} summarizes this section.
+\citet{DerGuettlerEtAl-08} and \citet{AyBertschingerEtAl-08,AyBernigauEtAl-12} presented derivation rules for \gls{PI}, which allows for computing the model directly for linear systems with stationary dynamics.
+The next section discusses an extension of their work by \citet{MartiusDerEtAl-13} for the use in nonlinear and nonstationary systems -- such as physical robotic systems.